 Platelets are very important in blood clotting.
 They clump together to form a plug to help stop bleeding.
 They then release other chemicals to clot the blood and repair the blood vessel.

 All the different types of blood cells develop from one type of cell called a 'blood stem cell'.
 In adults, blood stem cells are normally found in the red bone marrow inside the bones.
 Blood cells are made in the bone marrow in the skull, ribs, sternum (breast bone), spine and pelvis.

 The stem cells divide and multiply to make the blood cells.
 These cells develop and mature (differentiate) as they grow into white cells, red cells or platelets.
 The diagram below shows how the various different types of cells can develop from a single blood stem cell.

 It is now possible to collect stem cells and freeze them.
 Then give them back to you after high dose chemotherapy treatment.
-There is information about stem cell and bone marrow transplants elsewhere in this section of CancerHelp UK.

 If you are having chemotherapy, the number of white blood cells, red blood cells and platelets in your blood is likely to go down for a time.